ongzzzzzz/ongzzzzzz/README.md

 because you took the time to come to my profile 🥺

-#### that said:
+#### that said, here's some stuff:
 - 🔭 Working on: finishing school 🏫
 - 🔧 Current project: a calculator 🧮 and an alarm clock ⏰
-- 🌱 I’m currently learning Full Stack Web Dev and Pythonistic stuff 🐍
+- 🌱 Learning:  Full Stack Web Dev and Pythonistic stuff 🐍
 - 🤔 Thinking about: epic side projects to do 😎
 - 💬 Ask me about: my day and I'll ask about yours 😉
 - 💖 I love: emojis 👀